HISTORY

 Afterwards, a member committee was set up, which organized a group of experienced colourists to prepare the proposal of the statute for a new association of colourist technicians.
 Their names were: Felix Richter, Ernst Adler, Ludwig Lichtenstein, Paul Zaeslé, Louis Paulus and Maxim Schwarz.

-In June 1908, the draft of the statute was sent to Prague State Authority, which approved it in November of the same year .
-It was named Association of Colour Chemists, with its provisional seat in Königinhof.
+The draft of the statute was sent to the Prague State Authority in June 1908, which approved it in November of the same year.
+The association was named the Association of Colour Chemists, with its provisional seat in Königinhof.

 As early as December 1st 1908, the Berlin magazine for the colour industry brought this announcement with the call for the recruitment of members.
 On December 22nd 1908, the constituent meeting was held in Königinhof.
 During the meeting, the first regular committee was elected: Felix Richter (President), Emil Lustig (Vice-President), Dr. Ludwig Lichtenstein (Managing Director), Dr. J. Klein (Treasurer).
 The members of the Management Board were: Ernst Adler, Dr. W.G.
 Clairmont, N. Pastuchof, Dr. Giovanni Tagliani and Dr. J. Zerner.
 The magazine of the colour industry was called “The Association of Arts”.